 Train Services

-How can use use the Hokuriku Shinkansen to travel to Nagano, Kanazawa, Toyama, or elsewhere?
-Consider the following train services connecting Tokyo, Nagano, and Kanazawa.
+You can use the Hokuriku Shinkansen to travel to Nagano, Kanazawa, Toyama, and a number of other destinations.
+Consider the following train services connecting Tokyo, Nagano, Kanazawa, and Tsuruga.

 Kagayaki Shinkansen